The Chronicles of Narnia: Rabadash

 Prince Rabadash, heir to the throne of Calormen, is the primary antagonist of The Horse and His Boy.
-Hot-headed, arrogant, and entitled, he brings Queen Susan of Narnia—along with a small retinue of Narnians, including King Edmund—to Calormen in the hope that Susan will marry him.
+Hot-headed, arrogant, and entitled, he brings Queen Susan of Narniaalong with a small retinue of Narnians, including King Edmundto Calormen in the hope that Susan will marry him.
 When the Narnians realize that Rabadash may force Susan to accept his marriage proposal, they spirit Susan out of Calormen by ship.
 Incensed, Rabadash launches a surprise attack on Archenland with the ultimate intention of raiding Narnia and taking Susan captive.
 His plan is foiled when Shasta and Aravis warn the Archenlanders of his impending strike.
 After being captured by Edmund, Rabadash blasphemes against Aslan.
 Aslan then temporarily transforms him into a donkey as punishment.

 Shift the Ape

 Shift is the most prominent villain of The Last Battle.
-He is an elderly Talking Ape—Lewis does not specify what kind of ape, but Pauline Baynes' illustrations depict him as a chimpanzee.
+He is an elderly Talking ApeLewis does not specify what kind of ape, but Pauline Baynes' illustrations depict him as a chimpanzee.
 He persuades the naïve donkey Puzzle to pretend to be Aslan (wearing a lion-skin) in order to seize control of Narnia, and proceeds to cut down the forests, enslave the other Talking Beasts, and invite the Calormenes to invade.
 He loses control of the situation due to over-indulging in alcohol, and is eventually swallowed up by the evil Calormene god Tash.